-Despite the considerable reductions in catches, and increased runs to many rivers following the closure of the mixed stock fishery at sea in 2006, salmon stocks in only 55 rivers (38%) of Ireland's 143 salmon rivers are estimated to be meeting biologically based Conservation Limits, while 27 more rivers could open for catch and release angling as assessments indicate relatively high juvenile densities or the stocks are meeting >65% of CL.
+Despite the considerable reductions in catches, following the closure of the mixed stock fishery at sea in 2007, only 56% of Irelands 85 assessed salmon rivers are currently estimated to be meeting biologically based Conservation Limits and only 34% of all 143 salmon stocks identified.
+While 32 more rivers could open for catch and release angling as assessments indicate relatively high juvenile densities or the stocks are meeting >65% of CL, it is clear the overall proportion of rivers with good population status is low.
 Fish counters provide the most direct assessment of salmon stock status in rivers.
-The number of counters installed and used in SSCS stock assessments has increased from 9 to 29 since 2002.
+The number of counters installed and used in SSCS stock assessments has increased from 9 to 28 since 2002.
 There has been variation in the mean count since 2002, with highest numbers recorded in 2007 coinciding with the closure of offshore drift netting.
-However, there has been a marked decline in salmon counts subsequently with 2014 being the lowest in the entire time series.
+However, there has been a marked decline in salmon counts subsequently with 2014 and 2015 being the two lowest values in the entire time series.
 These counter data can be considered as an index for other rivers nationally and probably reflects the national trend.